-This packing list for Playa del Carmen and Tulum gives you a breakdown of how many items you actually need to make the most of the land of tacos and tequila.
+This carry-on packing list for Playa del Carmen and Tulum, Mexico gives you a breakdown of how many items you actually need to make the most of the land of tacos and tequila.
 Plus, you’ll get tons of Playa del Carmen and Tulum outfits ideas so you look the part in this tropical paradise!

 Mexico is one of the most underrated destinations in North America.
 It’s a shame most people only know it for all-inclusive resorts or a cruise stop.
-Whether you want to dive the world’s second-largest barrier reef on the east coast, party in Mexico City, or surf on the west coast, Mexico is a destination you’ll keep visiting for more once you experience its welcoming pull.
+Whether you want to dive the world’s second-largest barrier reef in Quintana Roo, party in Mexico City, or surf on the west coast, Mexico is a destination you’ll keep visiting for more once you experience its welcoming pull.

-Sample Carry-On Packing List for Playa del Carmen & Tulum Mexico
+Carry-On Packing List Playa del Carmen & Tulum Mexico Overview

 Less is always more when it comes to packing and Mexico’s Caribbean Coast is hot and tropical—making it that much easier to pack light.
-I’ve packed a carry-on bag for Playa del Carmen and Tulum both times I’ve visited and this last time, I even fit a wetsuit, snorkel and mask along with all my essentials.
-Here is the ideal carry-on packing list for Playa del Carmen and Tulum, Mexico:
+I’ve packed a carry-on bag for Playa del Carmen and Tulum both times I’ve visited.
+This last time, I even fit a wetsuit, snorkel and mask along with all my essentials!

 - 5 tops